Trump gave Jan. 6 rioters a mass pardon. Here’s a reminder of their crimes

 Unlike many others on this list, Tarrio was not physically present at the Capitol during the riot.
 However, prosecutors argued that he played a central role in orchestrating the events from outside Washington, D.C.

-He is expected to touch down at Miami International Airport on Tuesday evening after flying from Dallas Love Field airport, a family spokesperson said.
+He is belived to have touched down at Miami International Airport on Tuesday evening after flying from Dallas Love Field airport, a family spokesperson said.

 Gabriel Garcia